jacksund/simmate/tutorials/09_Customize_workflow_settings.md

+:warning::warning::warning: THIS TUTORIAL IS INCOMPLETE AT THE MOMENT :warning::warning::warning:

 # Customize Workflow Settings

-> :warning: these features are highly experimental and may change significantly before our first stable release.

 In this tutorial, you will learn how to run a workflow with customized settings.
 We will do this with the underlying `S3Task` becuase we don't want custom-setting results to be stored alongside default-setting results.